 For a special occasion when you are willing to spend a little bit more money, why not consider Michelin star awarded The Kitchin down in Leith?
 We went for a lovely lunch with paired wines and had such a lovely time.
 The service was great and food was even better!

 If you like meat, then Fazenda is a D R E A M. This Rodizio style restaurant (Brasilian all-you-can-eat) offers a variety of meats where a little card with a green or red side decides when the servers will come around and cut meat straight onto your plate.
 Placing your green side up means “more please” and red means “I need a break”.
+Included in the price is your choice of sides, the buffet with salad, meats, cheese, sauces and more as well as unlimited meats.
+The lunch menu is slightly reduced to the evening menu and hence is slightly more affordable but you definitely don’t feel as if you are missing out with the lunch menu either.
 Make sure you are hungry and don’t enjoy the side buffet table too much as you’ll want to try the meats.
+I usually just pick up some salad for freshness and sauces like the lemon aioli which is lovely.
 And maybe don’t plan anything too energetic afterwards as you tend to leave in a food coma…

 Some of the best Indian food in town with little dishes perfect for sharing.
 You can’t pre-book a table at Dishoom so it’s first come first serve, so mind the time you’re planning on visiting.
 They also have a fab breakfast with bacon naan breads.

 For your seafood cravings go to Fishers in the city and enjoy fresh lobster, osters, langoustines or surf’n’turf.
 Scottish seafood is outstanding so it would be a real shame to miss out on trying it if seafood is your thing.